Spike Jones: Radio

 After appearing as the house band on The Bob Burns Show, Spike got his own radio show on NBC, The Chase and Sanborn Program, as Edgar Bergen's summer replacement in 1945.
 Frances Langford was co-host and Groucho Marx was among the guests.
 The guest list for Jones's 1947–49 CBS program for Coca-Cola (originally The Spotlight Revue, retitled The Spike Jones Show for its final season) included Frankie Laine, Mel Torme, Peter Lorre, Don Ameche and Burl Ives.
-Frank Sinatra appeared on the show twice October 1, 1948 & December 3, 1948 and Lassie in May 1949.
-Jones's resident "girlsinger" during this period was Dorothy Shay, "The Park Avenue Hillbillie."
+Frank Sinatra appeared on the show twice (October 1, 1948 and December 3, 1948) and Lassie in May 1949.
+Jones's resident "girl singer" during this period was Dorothy Shay, "The Park Avenue Hillbillie."
 One of the announcers on Jones's CBS show was the young Mike Wallace.
-Writers included Eddie Maxwell, Eddie Brandt and Jay Sommers.
+Writers included Eddie Maxwell, Eddie Brandt, and Jay Sommers.
 The final program in the series was broadcast in June 25, 1949.

 Spike Jones and His Other Orchestra

 While Jones enjoyed the fame and prosperity, he was annoyed that nobody seemed to see beyond the craziness.
 Determined to show the world that he was capable of producing legitimate "pretty" music, he formed a second group in 1946.
 Spike Jones and His Other Orchestra played lush arrangements of dance hits.
 This alternate group played nightclub engagements and was an artistic success, but the paying public preferred the City Slickers and stayed away.
 Jones wound up paying some of the band's expenses out of his own pocket.
-Some of the City Slickers band members appeared and recorded with the Other Orchestra, but most of the Other Orchestra personnel consisted of "serious," accomplished studio musicians from the Los Angeles area.
+Some of the City Slickers band members appeared and recorded with the Other Orchestra, but most of the Other Orchestra personnel consisted of "serious", accomplished studio musicians from the Los Angeles area.

-The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played exquisitely by the Other Orchestra) and a manic second half (played hilariously by the City Slickers).
+The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played exquisitely by the Other Orchestra) and a manic second half (played for laughs by the City Slickers).

 Jones's son, Spike Jones Jr., called attention to the precision of his father's most outlandish musical arrangements: "One of the things that people don't realize about Dad's kind of music is, when you replace a C-sharp with a gunshot, it has to be a C-sharp gunshot or it sounds awful."